ResetXPDR/DynamicLOD-ResetXPDR/README.md

 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD.<br/>

 This utility builds upon the functionality provided in DynamicLOD, which aims to improve MSFS performance and smoothness by dynamically changing the TLOD and OLOD based on the current AGL, and provides additonal features such as:<br/>
-- Simultaneous PC, FG and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,<br/>
+- Simultaneous PC, FG (native nVidia, FG mod and Lossless Scaling) and VR mode compatibilty including correct FG FPS display and separate FPS targets for each mode,<br/>
 - Optional LOD updates in cruise,<br/>
 - Optional predictive incremental steps between LOD changes to improve smoothness,<br/>
 - Optional cloud quality decrease with FPS Adaption,<br/>
 - Enhanced FPS Adaption control,<br/>
-- Automatic pause when MSFS loses focus option, particularly useful if using FG due to varying FPS when MSFS gains or loses focus,<br/>
+- Automatic pause when MSFS loses focus option, particularly useful if using native nVidia FG due to varying FPS when MSFS gains or loses focus,<br/>
 - Automatic FPS settling timer on MSFS graphics mode and focus changes to allow FPS to stabilise before being acted upon,<br/>
 - Auto future MSFS version compatibility, provided MSFS memory changes are like in previous updates,<br/>
 - Update prompt if newer utility version found on startup,<br/>
 - Custom profile naming, but only through editing of the config file at this time,<br/>
 - Auto restoration of original settings changed by the utility,<br/>
+- Enhanced saving and restoration of MSFS settings by the app to better withstand MSFS CTDs,<br/>
 - Streamlined log entries,<br/>
 - Removal of redundant features, and<br/>
 - Minor UI changes.<br/><br/>